Defense concedes Sean 'Diddy' Combs had violent outbursts, but say no federal crimes occurred

 Those crimes, she said, included kidnapping, arson, drugs, sex crimes, bribery and obstruction.

-On the contrary, the trial is a misguided overreach by prosecutors trying to turn consenting sex between adults into a prostitution and sex trafficking case, Combs’ lawyer Teny Geragos said.
+Combs’ lawyer Teny Geragos, though, described the trial as a misguided overreach by prosecutors, saying that although her client could be violent, the state was trying to turn consenting sex between adults into a prostitution and sex trafficking case.

 “Sean Combs is a complicated man.
 But this is not a complicated case.
 This case is about love, jealousy, infidelity and money,” Geragos told the jury of eight men and four women.
 “There has been a tremendous amount of noise around this case over the past year.
 It is time to cancel that noise.”